Multi-Task Learning for Metal Alloy Property Prediction: An Empirical Study of Negative Transfer and Mitigation Strategies: Discussion

+Interestingly, combining LDS with PCGrad showed negative synergy ($-0.028$), with hardness $R^2$ dropping from 0.855 to 0.827.
+This suggests that these techniques address overlapping aspects of the imbalance problem and may interfere when combined.

-\textbf{Ablation Evidence:} Our data quantity ablation (Section~\ref{sec:results}, Experiment 1) provides direct causal evidence for this hypothesis.
-When we artificially balanced the data by downsampling resistivity to 1,000 samples, hardness $R^2$ improved from 0.668 to 0.830---a 16.3\% improvement.
-This demonstrates that data imbalance alone accounts for the majority of the observed negative transfer.
+\textbf{Ablation Evidence:} Our data quantity ablation (Section~\ref{sec:results}, Experiment 1) provides direct causal evidence for the DIR hypothesis.
+When we artificially balanced the data by downsampling resistivity to 1,000 samples, hardness $R^2$ improved from 0.668 to 0.830---an absolute improvement of 0.162.
+This demonstrates that data imbalance alone accounts for the majority of the observed negative transfer, consistent with the DIR framework's predictions.